chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_chef_server_enterprise_settings_bootstrap.rst

    * - Setting
      - Description
    * - ``bootstrap['enable']``
-     - Whether we should attempt to bootstrap the private chef system.
-Typically turned on only on systems that have bootstrap enabled via a ``server`` entry.
+     - Indicates whether an attempt to bootstrap the |chef server oec| is made.
+Generally only enabled on systems that have bootstrap enabled via a ``server`` entry.
 Default value: ``true``.